 - Fresh ground pepper, to taste

-In a metal stock-pot melt butter on a fairly medium high temperature and cook the meat until it is completely browned, about 7-8 minutes.Cook the onions in the same pan for about 2-3 minutes.
+In a metal, stock-pot melt butter on a fairly medium-high temperature and cook the meat until it is completely browned about 7-8 minutes.Cook the onions in the same pan for about 2-3 minutes.
 Pour the stock and stout into the stock-pot, over the meat and onions.
 Add bay leaves, and thyme.
 Season with a little salt and pepper to your own taste.
 Cover and cook on very low for about 2 hours.

-NOTE: Irish Stew is not traditionally thickened – if you get a stew with a thickened sauce it may be very TASTY but it’s not Irish Stew…There are two ways to deal with this delicious liquid in your dish – some people serve with Champ (mashed potatoes) others leave it till the end and then mop it up with some Soda bread.
+Irish Stew is not traditionally thickened.
+There are two ways to deal with this delicious liquid in your dish some people serve with Champ (mashed potatoes) others leave it till the end and then mop it up with some Soda bread.

-© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2014.
-Unauthorized use and/or duplication of this material or photos without express and written permission from this blog’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with appropriate and specific direction to the original content.
-You may not copy and paste recipes to share on Social Platforms.
+© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2020-2013 unauthorized use and/or duplication of content/ material without express and written permission from this blog’s author and/or owner is strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with proper and specific direction to the original content.